bobomrac/Fix-Net-Jitter-in-CS2-on-Linux-Intel-Wi-Fi-Optimization-/README.md

 `sudo systemctl stop wpa_supplicant`<br>
 `sudo systemctl disable wpa_supplicant`

+## Stopping wpa & Configure NetworkManager to use iwd

-### Important: NetworkManager may attempt to restart wpa_supplicant.
+Why this is important: NetworkManager may attempt to restart wpa_supplicant.
 To prevent this, you need to configure NetworkManager to use iwd as the backend.

-## Configure NetworkManager to use iwd

 NetworkManager supports iwd natively on most modern distributions.
-Conceptually:

-Set `wifi.backend=iwd` in NetworkManager’s configuration file, usually at `/etc/NetworkManager/conf.d/`
+Make a NetworkManager’s configuration file, usually at `/etc/NetworkManager/conf.d/` name it what you want e.g 'iwd.conf'

 `[device]`<br>
 `wifi.backend=iwd`